Smart Building: IoT for connected buildings and their energy costs

 In this sector, innovation was often focused on construction methods.
 Today, with the generalization of the connected world and the digitalization of practices, needs are changing and structures are responding to these changes with innovative solutions.

-With the aim of reducing costs, providing better conditions for people (e.g. at work) and preserving the environment, intelligent infrastructures represent the future and the Internet of Things is a player in the change.
+With the aim of reducing costs, providing better conditions of occupancy (e.g. working conditions), and preserving the environment, intelligent infrastructures and intelligent buildings by definition represent the future, and the Internet of Things is one of the actors of change.

 What are the challenges of Smart Building?